 There are two positions in and around the Kingston region.
 These positions focus on applications of clinical psychology to male federal offenders.
 There is one position in the Kitchener site at Grand Valley Institution working with women.
 Each intern will complete a primary rotation that encompasses the full year, supplemented by both formal and informal secondary rotations.
 The focus is on providing a range of experiences rather than specific individual rotations.
 The CSC internship is a generalist clinical internship, providing a wide range of assessment and treatment opportunities, within an organization with a large cohort of psychologists.
 Many interns remain with CSC as employees following completion of their internship year.

 Interns must have a valid drivers license and a vehicle.

 (training opportunities continued)

-Interns also have the opportunity to participate in a range of correctional psychology activities including assessment for risk of violence, sex offender assessment, assessments for suicide and self harm, and interventions directed at criminogenic needs.
+Interns also have the opportunity to participate in a range of correctional psychology activities including assessment for risk of violence, sex offender assessment, assessments for suicide and self harm.

 Additional information about training opportunities: Not all rotations or training experiences may be available as described in the APPIC Directory.
 Please consult the program's application materials or their website at: